Jo-R/A11yTalk/a11yTalkNotes.md

   - ...watch out for modals and things like focus getting trapped behind them, elements that are in collapsible divs (show how hide these)

-  - On routing - make sure focus is cool and new stuff gets announced - skip link? since might want to skip back to place in the nav that thy came form (can use anchor/ids cf macy sutton example)
+  - On routing - make sure focus is cool and new stuff gets announced (spoiler: MySight is awful for this as far as my limited nvda skills can establish) - skip link? since might want to skip back to place in the nav that thy came form (can use anchor/ids cf macy sutton example)

   - brief example of using refs to manage focus but use sparingly